polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 What our previous [sending emails tutorial](/tutorials/send-email) tried to hint at, is that Magic is more than CRUD.
-In this tutorial, we will prove it, by creating our own Hyperlambda keyword, that invokes your own C# method, resulting in that Magic and Hyperlambda perfectly ties into C#, and its possibilities effectively becomes endless.
+In this tutorial, we will prove it, by creating our own Hyperlambda keyword, that invokes a C# method, resulting in that Magic and Hyperlambda perfectly ties into C#, and its possibilities effectively becomes endless.